-♦ Do not use Snubber filters with variable stages.
+Do not use Snubber filters with variable stages.

-For more information about snubber filters or other Phason accessories, see your dealer or visit www.phason.ca.
+- Some power contactors include snubber filters.
+For more information, read Using power contactors to increase the capacity of relays on page 10. - For more information about snubber filters or other Phason accessories, see your dealer or visit www.phason.ca.